LeidenUniversityLibrary/MIDA-video-analysis/docs/train-a-model.md

 ---
-title: Training a model
+title: Training a classification model
 ---

 # Overview

-We have worked on various Keras-based models to predict the visibility of symbols in frames from the TV series.
+We have worked on various [Keras]-based models to predict the visibility of symbols in frames from the TV series.
+As these models classify images into *showing symbol* and *not showing symbol*, we call them *classification models*.
 If there is only one symbol of interest, we could put the images with the symbol in one directory and the images without the symbol in another.
-The script `build_binary_classifier.py` works that way.
+This process is explained in [Train a binary classifier](#train-a-binary-classifier-from-image-directories).

 When we want a model to predict the appearance of multiple different symbols, potentially in the same frame, using directories to separate the classes